-The Association has elected to early adopt AASB 15: Revenue from Contracts with Customers and AASB 1058: Income of Not-for-Profit Entities.
+The Association recognises revenue in accordance with AASB 15: Revenue from Contracts with Customers and AASB 1058: Income of Not-for-Profit Entities.
 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Association and the revenue can be reliably measured.
 The following specific recognition criteria must also be met before revenue is recognised: